tarantool/doc/doc/reference/reference_lua/box_error/new.rst

     Create an error object, but not throw it as :doc:`/reference/reference_lua/box_error/error`
     does.
 This is useful when error information should be saved for later retrieval.
-    To set an error as the last explicitly use :doc:`/reference/reference_lua/box_error/set`.
+    Since version :doc:`2.4.1 </release/2.4.1>`, to set an error as the last explicitly use :doc:`/reference/reference_lua/box_error/set`.

     :param number       code: number of a pre-defined error